With the Internet of Things-Enabled Smart City Framework, city managers, vendors and suppliers can ensure interoperability across smart city projects.

 LiDAR-created 3-D indoor point cloud models will foster indoor mapping, localization and public safety applications.

 Agent-based modeling simulates the behavior of individuals as they move around and interact inside a virtual world.

 The National Science Foundation is looking for projects that show how technologies can accelerate the development of smart and connected communities.

-The Smart Columbus Operating System will share near-real-time data on traffic throughout the city.
+The Smart Columbus Operating System will collect, analyze and share data supporting multiple smart city efforts.

 Sign up for our newsletter.